2gis/mobile-sdk-ios-demo/docs/en/examples.md

 	strokeWidth: LogicalPixel(value: 2)
 )

-// Create and add the polygon to the map let polygon = Polygon(options: options) objectManager.addObject(object: polygon)
+// Create and add the polygon to the map. let polygon = Polygon(options: options) objectManager.addObject(object: polygon)
 ```